pathologicalhandwaving/PathologicalHandwaving.github.io/_pages/about.md

 permalink: /about/
 ---

-Hai
+I like to make stuff and fix things (I don't like painting walls).

-This is me.
+I write lots of bash scripts.

-Placeholder text because I have no idea what to write here.
+More content to be added later.